Click image above to zoom

 Click any image above to view larger

-Concerto in c minor (Score & Set)-OB/STGS
+Concerto in c minor (score & parts) - OB/STGS

 Composer: Telemann, Georg Philipp